ICN-Spot1

 Most of the locations are only or better used with 33/34 operations.
 This runway direction is best for your visit.

 Written by Jan Seba, Ryan Wang, Gerhard Schütz and Ng Wai Ping.
-Last change: December 2022 (Spot 7 and 8 updated, Spot 9 added)
+Last change: April 2023 (Spot 3 updated)

 Rating | |